 2014's Forum in Yokohama, Japan, focused on health care.
 The conference for the 2014-2015 academic year will be held in the US, and will focus on the environment.

-The annual Ariel Halpern Lecture on ethics and social responsibility is a speech by a prominent leader about the significant ways in which business knowledge and skills can be used for positive social benefit.
-The 2013 Halpern lecture was given by John Taft, CEO of RBC Wealth Management, US; and the author of Stewardship: Lessons Learned from the Lost Culture of Wall Street.
-Read about Taft's talk here.
+The annual Ariel Halpern Lecture on Ethics and Social Responsibility is a speech given by a prominent leader about the significant ways in which business knowledge and skills can be used for positive social benefit.
+The 2014 Halpern Lecture was given by Gregory Page, Executive Chairman of the Board of Cargill.
+Mr. Page told the students that it is possible to end world hunger, and discussed the global cooperation that is necessary to do it.
+Read about Page's talk here.

 Executive Environmental Sustainability Forum